-- Measure 1 cup of buttermilk and place cup in the freezer while prepping other ingredients (you want it to be in the freezer about 10 minutes.
+- Measure 1 cup of buttermilk and place in the freezer for 10 minutes while prepping other ingredients.

-- Place butter in a microwave safe bowl, cover with a paper towel and heat on high for 30 seconds.
+- Place butter in a microwave safe bowl, cover and heat on high for 30 seconds.
 If not completely melted, return to microwave for 10 second intervals till melted.
 Set aside to cool a bit while prepping other ingredients.

 - Whisk flour, baking powder, baking soda, sugar,and salt in large bowl.